-IF OTHERS ARE FIRST TO DISCOVER AND PATENT ANY STEM CELLS WE ARE SEEKING TO DISCOVER, WE COULD BE BLOCKED FROM FURTHER WORK ON THAT STEM CELL, AND OUR BUSINESS WOULD BE HARMED.
+IF OTHERS ARE FIRST TO DISCOVER AND PATENT THE STEM CELLS WE ARE SEEKING TO DISCOVER, WE COULD BE BLOCKED FROM FURTHER WORK ON THOSE STEM CELLS.

-Because the first person or entity to discover and obtain a valid patent to a particular stem or progenitor cell may effectively block all others, it will be important to our development efforts for us or our collaborators to be the first to discover any stem cell that we are seeking.
-Failure to be the first could prevent us from commercializing all of our research and development related to such stem cell and have a material adverse effect on the Company.
+Because the first person or entity to discover and obtain a valid patent to a particular stem or progenitor cell may effectively block all others, it will be important for us or our collaborators to be the first to discover any stem cell that we are seeking to discover.
+Failure to be the first could prevent us from commercializing all of our research and development affected by that patent.

-WE MAY NEED TO OBTAIN LICENSES TO THIRD PARTY PATENTS, AND MAY NOT BE ABLE TO GET THEM.
+WE MAY BE UNABLE TO OBTAIN NECESSARY LICENSES TO THIRD PARTY PATENTS AND OTHER RIGHTS.

 A number of pharmaceutical, biotechnology and other companies, universities and research institutions have filed patent applications or have received patents relating to cell therapy, stem cells and other technologies potentially relevant to or necessary for our expected products.
 We cannot predict which, if any, of the applications will issue as patents.
-We are also aware of a number of patent applications and patents claiming use of genetically modified cells to treat disease, disorder or injury.
-We are aware of three patents issued to two competitors claiming certain methods for enriching central nervous system stem cells through gene modification of in vitro cultured cells.
-These patents were issued or licensed to NeuralStem and Layton Bioscience.
-It is possible that NeuralStem or Layton Bioscience will be able to produce commercially available stem cell products before we can.
-These genetically modified cells may be effective in treating defective, diseased or damaged central nervous system tissue

 If third party patents or patent applications contain claims infringed by our technology and these claims are valid, we may be unable to obtain licenses to these patents at a reasonable cost, if at all, and may also be unable to develop or obtain alternative technology.
 If we are unable to obtain such licenses at a reasonable cost, our business could be significantly harmed.
-We may have to to defend ourselves in court against allegations of infringement of third party patents.
-Patent litigation is very expensive and could consume substantial resources and create significant uncertainties.
-An adverse outcome in such a suit could subject us to significant liabilities to third parties, require disputed rights to be licensed from third parties, or require us to cease using such technology.